 - sensitivity to contact lenses

 Since the long-term effects are unknown, this list is not exhaustive.
 Should you develop, for example, glaucoma, it may not be effectively treated with say glaucoma drops, because the eye has been altered.
 Drops may adversarial effect the eye, or just not work.
 To put it into perspective everyone is at risk of developing this disease, and is especially prevalent among seniors.

-Taking this into consideration, and the risk of not being able to properly treat the disease, you must decide whether altering your eye color is worth it.
-Better to just pop out and grab some colored contacts.
+Taking this into consideration, and the risk of not being able to properly treat the disease, you must decide whether altering your eye colour is worth it.
+Better to just pop out and grab some coloured contacts.

 I guess we need not say that we STRONGLY disapprove of this type of procedure.
 The risk of permanent vision loss outweighs any benefits.
 Protect your eyes, you only have the one pair, forever!